YottaDB/YDBDoc/MessageRecovery/errors.rst

 JNLTMQUAL1
 ------------------

-JNLTMQUAL1, Time qualifier BEFORE_TIME=xxxx is less than SINCE_TIME=yyyy
+JNLTMQUAL1, Time qualifier BEFORE_TIME="xxxx" is less than SINCE_TIME="yyyy"

 MUPIP Error: This indicates that the specified before time xxxx is earlier than the since time yyyy.